malishahi/LoginPage_on_Passport/README.md

 We will be using Passport to authenticate users locally, with Facebook, Twitter, and Google.

 #### Upgraded To Express 4.0
 This tutorial has been upgraded to use ExpressJS 4.0.
-See [the commit](https://github.com/scotch-io/easy-node-authentication/commit/020dea057d5a0664caaeb041b18978237528f9a3) for specific changes.

 ## Instructions